-The annual average prices of Figure 2-10 conceal significant seasonal and daily price variation.
-Seasonal variations are revealed in Figure 2-11 illustrating monthly average prices.
-Also shown in Figure 2-11 is the effect of southwestern load patterns on Northwest market prices.
+The annual average prices of Figure 2-9 conceal significant seasonal price variation that develops as the current capacity surplus declines.
+Figure 2-10 illustrates monthly average prices.
+A strong August peak, driven by summer afternoon air conditioning loads in the Southwest, is fully developed by 2010.
+As the capacity surplus further declines, the price peak broadens to include July.
 Northwest market prices track those in the Southwest whenever transfer capacity is available on the Pacific interties.
-Forecasted daily variation in price is significant as well, with implications for the cost-effectiveness of certain conservation measures.
+The strong seasonal price peak adds value to summer-peaking resources such as irrigation efficiency improvements.
+Forecasted daily variation in price is significant as well, with implications for the costeffectiveness of certain conservation measures.
 A table of forecasted annual average prices for the Mid-Columbia trading hub and other Northwest pricing points is provided in Appendix C.

-The forecast WECC resource mix associated with the electricity price forecast is shown in Figure 2-12.
+The forecast WECC resource mix associated with the Current Trends forecast is shown in Figure 2-11.
 Factors at work from 2005 to 2025 include load growth, increasing natural gas prices, technology improvements, renewable resource incentives and increasing efforts to offset carbon dioxide production.
-Over the period approximately 6,000 megawatts of renewable resources are added as the result of state renewable portfolio standards and system benefit charges.
-Market-driven resource additions include 42,000 megawatts of combined-cycle plant, 29,000 megawatts of coal capacity, 30 percent of which is gasified coal generation, 23,000 megawatts of wind capacity and 3,300 megawatts of gas peaking capacity.
-Not shown in Figure 2-12 is about 9,000 megawatts of short-term demand response capability assumed to be secured by 2025.
+Most existing gas-fired steam-electric capacity is retired over the period and approximately 6,000 megawatts of renewable resources are added as the result of state renewable portfolio standards and system benefit charges.
+Market-driven resource additions include 37,000 megawatts of combined-cycle plant, 13,000 megawatts of coal capacity, 33,000 megawatts of wind capacity and 3500 megawatts of gas peaking capacity.
+About 14,000 megawatts of solar photovoltaics capacity are added near the end of the planning period.
+Not shown in Figure 2-11 is about 9,000 megawatts of short-term demand response capability assumed to be secured by 2025.